-• The group of experts from both science and the relevant societal stakeholder groups that provide information and support the development and implementation of the JPI are framed within the JPI Expert Forum (EF)

-- The CS registers these experts within an EF database in order to facilitate continuity in terms of expert involvement as well as facilitate procedural transparency in JPI operations. - For the sake of transparency, the GB and MC are informed about experts who are invited by individual GB members to contribute to specific tasks in JPI operations.
+- The group of experts from both science and the relevant societal stakeholder groups that provide information and support the development and implementation of the JPI are framed within an open JPI Expert Forum (EF). - The CS registers these experts within an EF database in order to facilitate continuity in terms of expert involvement as well as facilitate procedural transparency in JPI operations. - For the sake of transparency, the GB and MC are informed about experts who are invited by individual GB members to contribute to specific tasks in JPI operations.

-3.5.1 Transdisciplinary Advisory Board (TAB)
+3.6.1 Transdisciplinary Advisory Board (TAB)

-- The GB will appoint a Transdisciplinary Advisory Board (TAB) consisting of scientists and representatives of relevant stakeholder organisations (e.g., policymaking/administration, business organisations, civil society / NGO).
-Upon request by the GB, the TAB advises the GB on scientific orientation and revisions of the JPI. - The members of the TAB will serve in their individual capacity as independent experts. - The term of office of members of the board will be two years.
+- The GB will appoint a Transdisciplinary Advisory Board (TAB) consisting of scientists and representatives of relevant societal stakeholder organisations (e.g. policy-making/administration, business organisations, civil society/ NGO).
+Upon request by the GB, the TAB advises the GB on scientific orientation and revisions of the JPI. - The TAB aims to provide a long-term strategic vision to the GB.
+The TAB furthermore provides advice to the GB in well-defined fields and does not interfere in the GB's decision-making process. - The members of the TAB will serve in their individual capacity as independent experts. - The term of office of members of the board will be two years.
 Corresponding to the specific requirement for expertise at the respective state of JPI development and implementation, a board member may be reappointed following approval by the GB. - The members of the TAB are among the members of the Expert Forum.